doula + student midwife

 Member: DONA International

-Although I do have a skillset and education in midwifery, those aspects do not intersect with my role as a doula.
-As a doula, I still give evidence-based informationa nd support, however, I do not give medical advice or recommendations, do not perform medical tasks, and will attend client's births in the role of the doula, only.
+Although I do have a skillset and education in midwifery, those aspects do not intersect with my role as the doula.
+As a doula, I still give evidence-based information and support, however, I do not give medical advice or recommendations, do not provide any medical care at prenatal/postpartum visits, and will attend client's births in the role of the doula, only.